 Calvary Christian Academy believes that an individual's first responsibility is to the God of the Bible and that a person's whole life should reflect His framework in a context of peace and selfless love.
 CCA asserts that a genuine love for and interaction with diverse peoples is a biblical mandate.
 Moreover, Calvary Christian Academy recognizes that we are all one in the body of Christ.
 Our standard for diversity is found in the Bible.
-Individual differences in lifestyle that deny, ignore or reject biblical standards represent diversity in rebellion to God's standards and hence, are unacceptable for the families of CCA.

-CCA holds to the beliefs as stated in the King James Version of the Bible and asserts that marriage is the union between one man and one woman.
+Individual differences in lifestyle that deny, ignore, or reject biblical standards represent diversity in rebellion to God's standards and hence, are unacceptable for the families of CCA.
+CCA holds to the beliefs as stated in the King James Version of the Bible and asserts that marriage is the union between one man and one woman, and that from the beginning of the creation God made humans in two distinct sexes, male and female.